-- 26. The concession holder must notify AFMA via email AntarcticReporting@afma.gov.au and the CCAMLR Secretariat via email data@ccamlr.org of any transhipments within the CCAMLR Convention Area by providing the following details: - a.
-Name; - b.
-IMO number; - c.
-International Radio Call Sign (IRCS); - d.
-Flag State; - e. proposed time, date and position, in latitude and longitude, of transhipment; and - f. details of the type and amount of harvested marine living resources and any other goods or materials to be transhipped. - 27.
-Any transhipment notifications must be sent at least 72 hours in advance of the boat transhipping for harvested Antarctic marine living resources, bait or fuel and at least two (2) hours in advance for all other goods or materials to the Secretariat and AFMA using the template shown in Annex 10-09/A of CCAMLR CM 10-09 (2019). - 28.
-The concession holder may, upon written approval from AFMA: - a. carry fish taken with the use of another boat on the nominated boat; or - b. tranship fish caught by the nominated boat to another boat by transferring at sea (or outside of a port) provided the observer agrees with the quantity transhipped as specified on the Dissostichus catch document, and notifies AFMA of their concurrence in writing via email AntarcticReporting@afma.gov.au. - 29.
-The concession holder must, within three (3) working days of any of its vessels having transhipped within the Convention Area, confirm the information provided in accordance with paragraph 26 to the Secretariat and AFMA using the template shown in Annex 10-09/A of CCAMLR CM 10-09 (2019) or indicate if this information has changed.
+- 27. The concession holder must notify AFMA via email AntarcticReporting@afma.gov.au and the CCAMLR Secretariat via email data@ccamlr.org of any transhipments within the CCAMLR Convention Area using the template in Annex 10/09A. - 28.
+Any transhipment notifications must be sent at least 72 hours in advance of the boat transhipping for harvested Antarctic marine living resources, bait or fuel and at least two (2) hours in advance for all other goods or materials to the Secretariat and AFMA using the template shown in Annex 10-09/A of CCAMLR CM 10-09 (2022).

+- 29. The concession holder may, upon written approval from AFMA: - a. carry fish taken with the use of another boat on the nominated boat; or - b. tranship fish caught by the nominated boat to another boat by transferring at sea (or outside of a port) provided the observer agrees with the quantity transhipped as specified on the Dissostichus catch document, and notifies AFMA of their concurrence in writing via email AntarcticReporting@afma.gov.au. - 30.
+The concession holder must, within three (3) working days of any of its vessels having transhipped within the Convention Area, confirm the information provided in accordance with paragraph 27 to the CCAMLR Secretariat and AFMA using the template shown in Annex 10-09/A of CCAMLR CM 10-09 (2022) or indicate if this information has changed.